leslie-alldridge/tech-voting/README.md

 Help page with instructions

-Read and write to database through add form and loading the improvements page
+Read and write to database through add form and loading the improvements page IN PROGRESS

+## Feedback

+Ability to downvote DONE
+Ability to comment DONE (awaiting feedback)